teamkaidee/.dotfiles/python.md

     - This is because pipenv can only use a python version that can be found on the $PATH.
 So even if you have the desired version installed, but it's not selected / activated by pyenv, it wouldn't be found.
     - Note that if you have Oh my zsh, you can simply use the `pipenv` plugin, which auto activates the virtual environment on entry to the repo.
 It also auto deactivates when you try to navigate out of the repository.
 (But not if u directly navigate into another repo that has pipfile)
     - The `-r` flag tells pipenv to read the dependencies required from a requirements.txt file.
 In most, if not all, repositories, this file is nested within the dependencies folder, and usually for local we have a `requirements-dev` file.
-* The installation command will then create said python "virtual environment" and also register all the information in the aforementined pipfile.
+    - The installation command will then create said python "virtual environment" and also register all the information in the aforementined pipfile.
+* If the repository already has a Pipfile.lock, run
+    ```bash
+    pipenv sync
+    ```
+    - This will read the contents of Pipfile.lock and create a virtual environment based on it

+### Updating the virtual environment in each repository
+* Sometimes new packages are added to existing repositories
+* When you see a change in Pipfile.lock upon checking out the latest version, you can simply run sync again to keep your environment up to date
+    ```bash
+    pipenv sync
+    ```

 ### Activating the virtual environment in each repository